rsdn/CodeJam/PerfTests/docs/Overview.md

 ### Configuration system

-> **WARNING**
->
-> Please do not use the BenchmarkDotNet config attributes for competitions.
-As it is for now they are unsupported and result behavior is undefined.

-CodeJam.PerfTests uses own configuration system that allows to reuse custom configuration on solution-level or assembly-level and alter it on multiple levels down to perf test class.
+CodeJam.PerfTests configuration system is extension over BenchmarkDotNet one.
+It allows to reuse custom configuration on solution-level or assembly-level and alter it on multiple levels down to perf test class.

 Almost always there's no need to perform any setup as CodeJam.PerfTests is designed to work out-of-the-box.
 In case the defaults are not good for you, most frequently used features may be turned on or off via `CompetitionFeaturesAttribute` (or derived attributes) like this: